Sri Meenakshi Temple (Brazoria County, Texas)

-The Sri Meenakshi Temple (also called the Sri Meenakshi Devasthanam) is a Hindu temple located in Pearland, Brazoria County, Texas, within the Houston metropolitan area.
-The temple's presiding deity is Meenakshi Devi, an aspect of Parvati whose consort is Sundareswarar, an aspect of Shiva.
-Meenakshi Devi is also the presiding deity of the famous Meenakshi Temple in Madurai, Tamil Nadu, India.
-The Sri Meenakshi Temple in Pearland is the only temple outside of India dedicated to Meenakshi Devi.
-Built in 1982 and designed by Indian architect S. M. Ganapathy Sthapathi in the South Indian Dravidian style of Hindu temple architecture, it is the third-oldest Hindu temple in the United States.
+The Sri Meenakshi Temple (also called the Sri Meenakshi Devasthanam) is a Hindu temple located in unincorporated Brazoria County, Texas, in the Houston metropolitan area, with a Pearland postal address and in the Pearland extraterritorial jurisdiction.
+The temple's presiding deity is the goddess Meenakshi, an aspect of Parvati whose consort is Sundareswarar, an aspect of Shiva.
+The Sri Meenakshi Temple in Pearland is the only temple outside of India that is dedicated to Meenakshi and it is a replica of the Meenakshi Temple in Madurai, Tamil Nadu, India.
+The Sri Meenakshi Temple in Pearland was built in 1982 and was designed by Indian architect S. M. Ganapathy Sthapathi in the South Indian Dravidian style of Hindu temple architecture.
+It is also the third-oldest Hindu temple in the United States.